NJ's 2nd Presumed Coronavirus Patient Released From Englewood Hospital And Medical Center

-New Jersey's second presumed coronavirus patient works in the same office as a Manhattan lawyer from Westchester who was hospitalized with the virus.
+New Jersey's second presumed coronavirus patient works in the same office as a Manhattan lawyer from Westchester who was the second New York State resident hospitalized with the virus, a source with knowledge of the cases said.

-The 30-year-old Englewood lawyer was examined at Englewood Hospital and Medical Center and released, officials said Thursday.
+The 30-year-old Englewood lawyer was examined at Englewood Hospital and Medical Center for "minor symptoms" and released, state officials said Thursday.

-The woman works in the same midtown law firm as Lawrence Garbuz, 50, of New Rochelle, sources with direct knowledge of the circumstances said Thursday night.
+The woman works in the same midtown law firm as Lawrence Garbuz, 50, of New Rochelle, a source with knowledge of the circumstances told Daily Voice Thursday night.

 Both are among 10 people who authorities said believe passed the virus among themselves.

-The first coronavirus patient from New Jersey is a 32-year-old Fort Lee man who's been been hospitalized since Tuesday following what state officials said is a "presumptive positive result" for COVID-19, officials said.
+The first coronavirus patient from New Jersey is a 32-year-old Fort Lee health care worker who's been been hospitalized since Tuesday following what state officials said is a "presumptive positive result" for COVID-19, officials said.

 SEE: Fort Lee Man, 32, At HUMC Is NJ's First Presumed Coronavirus Patient